 Citywide snowplowing begins after snow accumulates to two inches or more.
 When snowfall continues for long periods, crews concentrate on plowing main collector routes and additional routes connecting neighborhoods to State and County roads.
 If strong winds and drifting cause unsafe conditions for snowplow drivers, plowing stops until conditions improve.

 Crews plow the entire City approximately eight to ten times during a season.
-In an average snowfall, they drive over 300 miles to plow and salt the streets.
+They drive over 300 miles to plow and salt the streets in an average snowfall event.

 Staking Property Lines (Free Stakes)